clerk/clerk-vue-quickstart/README.md

 3. Set the required Clerk environment variables as shown in [the example `env` file](./.env.example).

-4. `pnpm install` the required dependencies.
+4. `npm install` the required dependencies.

-5. `pnpm dev` to launch the development server.
+5. `npm run dev` to launch the development server.

 ## Learn more